oracle942/password-generator/README.md

 # password-generator

 ## Description
-This is a repository for a password generator application.

-It is meant to provide a unique random password to each user's specifications.
+This password generator is meant to provide a unique random password to each user's specifications.
 This project is part of an ongoing series of projects required for completion of the UCLA Extension Coding Bootcamp.
 This project presented a variety of Javascript lerning opportunities including implementation of for loops, if statements, random character generation, splicing, joining, conditionals, array manipulation, window prompts and confirms.